Mithc/table_of_content/README.md

 To automatically fix linter issues when possible, you can use:
 `npm run lint:fix`

 ### `npm run pretier`

 Run Prettier to automatically format your code, improving code consistency.

 ### `npm run cypress:open`

 Open the Cypress Test Runner interface.
 This allows you to interactively run and debug your Cypress test scenarios.

 ### `npm run cypress:run`

 Execute Cypress test scenarios in the terminal.
 This is useful for running your tests in a continuous integration (CI) environment or as part of automated workflows.

 ### Requirements

 - Use the up-to-date React library to create component logic and presentation. ✅
 - We suggest using PostCSS, LESS/SASS, CSS-modules or CSS-in-JS library to create styles.
 SCSS used ✅
 - You must not use special libraries for building TOCs and trees, but you can use additional libraries for secondary things like animations. ✅
 - JSON data should be loaded asynchronously using a local web server. ✅
 - Until TOC elements are rendered, the user must see a placeholder from a design template. ✅
 - When clicking on the root element of the TOC section, the tree must hide or expand. ✅
 - Create smooth animations for color and icon position changes. ✅
     - Add animation for expanded lst
 - Create functional autotests for your TOC component, using one of the following frameworks: Playwright, Cypress, React Testing Library, Enzyme, Puppeteer.

 ### Nice bonus if you can make:

 - JS API Active topic choice by ID ✅
 - Topic filtering by string value
   Active filtering when entering text in the input field (this is not present in a design template) Filter results should appear when the user enters the whole query, not after each symbol You can put a loading indicator while waiting for results to render
 - Hiding and expanding TOC elements animation

+### My ideas

+- It would be nice to Make Tree(including its children) component fully generic, currently internal business logic is dependant on our [Page, PageList](./src/interfaces/Page.ts) interface and [Theme type](./src/context/ThemeContext.ts).
+If the theme could be moved to the same UI library, as this component, Pages structure is harder to be taken outside it.